On polynomial inequalities for cone-volumes of polytopes: Introduction

 with $u_i\in\sph^{n-1}$, $\gamma_i> 0$, is the cone-volume measure of a polytope.
 We will denote such a measure also by $\mu(U,\gamma)$, where $\gamma\in\R^m_{>0}$ is the vector with entries $\gamma_i$.

-This discrete problem can be extended to the continuous setting, i.e., to the space of all convex bodies and the corresponding general logarithmic Minkowski problem is a corner stone of modern convex geometry.
+This discrete problem can be extended to the continuous setting, i.e., to the space of all convex bodies and the corresponding general logarithmic Minkowski problem is a cornerstone of modern convex geometry.
+The associated partial differential equation for the logarithmic Minkowski problem is the following Monge-Ampère type equation on the unit sphere: For a given function $f: \sph^{n-1} \rightarrow (0,\infty)$, solve for the support function $h: \sph^{n-1} \rightarrow (0,\infty)$ of a convex body,

+where $h_{ij}$ is the covariant derivative of $h$ with respect to an orthonormal frame on $\sph^{n-1}$ and $\delta_{ij}$ is the Kronecker delta.
+The Monge-Ampère equation has a close relation to the optimal transport with quadratic cost \cite{de2014monge}.

+The cone-volumes are instrumental for computing Wachspress coordinates \cite{ju2005geometric}, which define the adjoint of a polytope and thereby its canonical form.
+The canonical form was introduced in the context of positive geometries and scattering amplitudes in quantum field theory \cite{arkani2017positive}.
+The adjoint of a polytope appears in many different mathematical contexts (cf.~\cite{kohn2020projective}) and is relevant for convex optimization \cite{Dmitrii2025}.

+The cone-volume measure has found numerous important applications in convex geometry and analysis.
+In particular, its properties have been used to establish reverse affine isoperimetric inequalities \cite{HE200673,XIONG20103214}.
+Since the work of Gromov and Milman \cite{CM_1987__62_3_263_0}, it has become a central tool, with further applications to functional inequalities, asymptotic geometric analysis, and probability theory \cite{accb6532790c46f8b15a8d2da8ff473f,Grigorios2009,Barthe2005}.
 For its history, relevance and impact we refer to \cite{HuangYangZhang2025, BoeroeczkyLutwakYangEtAl2025, Stancu2016, BoeroeczkyHenk2016a, LiuSunXiong2021, Zhu2014, Boeroeczky2023, BoeroeczkyHegedusZhu2016, ChenLiZhu2019} and to the references within.
 Here we will only focus on the discrete setting.

-An important role in the classification of the cone-volume measure plays the subspace concentration condition (\scc ), introduced by Böröczky et al. \cite{BoeroeczkyLutwakYangEtAl2025}.
+The subspace concentration condition (\scc), introduced by Böröczky et al.~\cite{BoeroeczkyLutwakYangEtAl2025}, plays an important role in the classification of the cone-volume measure.
 A finite discrete Borel measure $\mu=\mu(U,\gamma): \mathcal{B}(\sph^{n-1})\to\R_{\geq 0}$ with $U\in\mathcal{U}(n,m)$, $\gamma >0$, is said to satisfy the \scc\, if \begin{enumerate} \item for every proper linear subspace $L\subset\R^n$ it holds

 \item and equality holds in \eqref{eq:scc1} if and only if there exists a subspace $\ov L$ complementary to $L$ such that $\{u_1,\dots,u_m\}\subset L\cup\ov L$. \end{enumerate}